golani04/coding-chalenge-4/README.md

 3. Day 3, deliver presents to houses, sum of total unique delivers
 4. Day 4, adventcoin, mining algorithm using md5
 5. Day 5, differentiate between naughty and nice string
+6. Day 6, grid to light lamps as many as possible